dukelester/advanced-python/metaprogramming/OOP/README.md

     • Each branch city will have holidays and sales can happen during holiday seasons
     • Each branch (store) can have shelves and products will be placed on shelves
     • Each product can have promotions or offers and promotions influence sales.

+Let us look at what a class can look like.
+We can consider the Branch entity of ABC Megamart.
+A Branch can have an ID and an Address.
+Address can further be detailed into Street, City, State, and Zip code.
+If we consider Branch as a class, ID, Street, City, State, and Zip code would become its attributes.
+All operations that can be performed by a branch will become its methods.
+A branch can sell products, maintain invoices, maintain inventory, and so on.

+### A class can be defined as follows

+class ClassName:
+'''attributes...'''
+'''methods...'''

+class Branch:
+'''attributes...'''
+'''methods...'''

+## Object

+An `object` can be defined as the instance of the class.
+If we consider a class itself as a data type, then an object can be defined as the variable of a class of type ClassName.

+obj_name = ClassName()

+## Applying methods

+Methods are similar to the user-defined functions we create to perform various operations in a program, the difference being methods are defined inside a class and are governed by the rules of the class.
+Methods can be utilized only by calling them using an object instance created for that class.
+User-defined functions, on the other hand, are global and can be called freely anywhere within the program.
+A method can be as simple as printing a statement or can be a highly complex mathematical calculation that involves a large number of parameters.